 Parameter Estimation

-Parameter estimation was performed using Hamiltonian Monte Carlo (HMC) with the No-U-Turn Sampler (NUTS) to explore the parameter space.
-This method suits high-dimensional spaces and utilizes gradient information for efficient sampling.
+Parameter estimation was performed using Hamiltonian Monte Carlo (HMC) with the No-U-Turn Sampler (NUTS) to explore the parameter space..
 The parameters α, β, c, λ, ϕ, τ, and δ were estimated by sampling from the posterior distribution, which was constructed from observed RRi data and model predictions.
-The Bayesian framework allows the incorporation of prior distributions for parameters, enhancing the reliability of the estimates.

 The gradient of the log-likelihood function for each parameter was computed during estimation using the brms R package, which employs the Stan probabilistic programming language.
 Convergence of the HMC chains was assessed using standard diagnostics, including R-hat values, which were kept below 1.01 for all parameters, and effective sample sizes, which were targeted at a minimum of 1,000 for each parameter.
 Trace plots were inspected to confirm stable mixing, and potential issues with autocorrelation were addressed by increasing the warm-up period to ensure chain independence.
 These diagnostics collectively confirmed reliable posterior estimates for each parameter.